pointnetwork/pointnetwork/README.md

 ./scripts/deploy-sites-docker.sh
 ```

-Right after the sites are uploaded, one may start the [Point Browser](https://github.com/pointnetwork/pointbrowser) and configure it to use one of the above listed `ZProxy` ports.
+Right after the sites are uploaded, one may start the **Point Browser** using [web-ext](https://github.com/pointnetwork/pointsdk#using-web-ext) and configure it to use one of the above listed `ZProxy` ports.
 The sites will be available at their regular addresses.

 ### Develop using the docker compose